 - 1/2 cup chilled unsalted butter cut into 1/2-inch pieces

-- PUTTING IT ALL TOGETHER: Move oven rack to middle position and preheat to 425 degrees F. Lightly flour countertop and roll out dough into 13-14-inch round.
+- Move oven rack to middle position and preheat to 425 degrees F. Lightly flour countertop and roll out dough into 13-14-inch round.
 Transfer dough to a 9-inch deep-dish glass pie plate.
 Trim dough overhang to ¾ inch.
 Fold dough over and crimp edges decoratively.
 Spread filling into dough and smooth into even layer.
 Scatter butter pieces over filling.
 Sprinkle topping over filling evenly.

 - Bake pie 30 minute, then reduce temperature to 400 degrees F. Cover just edges of pie with foil or pie shield and continue baking until filling is bubbly and topping is brown and crisp, about 25 minutes longer.
 Move pie to wire rack and cool at least 30 minutes before serving.
 Serve warm or at room temperature.